 - Sauté in a skillet over medium heat for about 5 minutes, and season to taste.

-This pineapple salsa for fish dishes adds a beautiful burst of acid and brightness.
+This pineapple avocado salsa adds a beautiful burst of acid and brightness for fish dishes.
 It’s great all by itself, too!
 Personally, I love it with some plantain chips or crunchy veggies.

 Pineapple Avocado Salsa Ingredients